carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ---
 title: "Regression"
-teaching: 0
+teaching: 30
-exercises: 0
+exercises: 30
 questions:
-- "Making linear regression models from data.
-Using logarithmic regression to work with non-linear data."
+- "How can I make linear regression models from data?"
+- "How can I use logarithmic regression to work with non-linear data?"
 objectives:
 - "Learn how to use linear regression to produce a model from data."
 - "Learn how to model non-linear data using a logarithmic."